-The Virginia Department of Health-Office of Minority Health and Health Equitys' mission is to identify health inequities and their root causes and promote equitable opportunities to be healthy.
+The Virginia Department of Health-Office of Health Equitys' mission is to identify health inequities and their root causes and promote equitable opportunities to be healthy.
 As our framework for action demonstrates, our mission and vision guide our programmatic work.
 At the core of this work are data analysis and research to define the distribution of health, disease, and social determinants of health; and to identify local high priority target areas.
 Our programmatic areas focus on health care, policies that promote health, and empowerment of disadvantaged communities.
 These priorities advance health equity by promoting access to quality health care, healthy public policy, and healthy and engaged communities.
 We hope that you too will join us in our efforts to advance health equity for all Virginians.

 - Fostering collaboration across and within various levels of government, communities, and non-profit organizations;

 - Identifying communities with the greatest unmet health care needs, disparities, and health workforce shortages; identifying the key barriers to access to health care for these communities; and working toward solutions;

 - Supporting the Virginia Community Healthcare Association [Virginia's Primary Care Association (PCA)] by providing information to assist in their development of a plan to manage the growth of health centers in Virginia; and